Common Law Marriage in the Philippines

 A party who did not participate in the acquisition of the property shall still be considered as having contributed thereto jointly if said party’s “efforts consisted in the care and maintenance of the family household.”

 Accordingly, if both are capacitated to marry each other, all pieces of property acquired during your union are presumed to be co-owned by both of you in equal shares, unless there is proof telling otherwise.
-It is noted that, “x x x A party who did not participate in the acquisition of the property shall be considered as having contributed to the same jointly if said party’s efforts consisted in the care and maintenance of the family household.
-Efforts in the care and maintenance of the family and household are regarded as contributions to the acquisition of common property by one who has no salary or income or work or industry. x x x” (Ocampo vs. Ocampo, G .R.
+It is noted that, “A party who did not participate in the acquisition of the property shall be considered as having contributed to the same jointly if said party’s efforts consisted in the care and maintenance of the family household.
+Efforts in the care and maintenance of the family and household are regarded as contributions to the acquisition of common property by one who has no salary or income or work or industry.(Ocampo vs. Ocampo, G .R.
 No. 198908, August 3, 2015).

-Art.
-148. In cases of cohabitation not falling under the preceding Article, only the properties acquired by both of the parties through their actual joint contribution of money, property, or industry shall be owned by them in common in proportion to their respective contributions.
+Article.
+148. – In cases of cohabitation not falling under the preceding Article, only the properties acquired by both of the parties through their actual joint contribution of money, property, or industry shall be owned by them in common in proportion to their respective contributions.
 In the absence of proof to the contrary, their contributions and corresponding shares are presumed to be equal.
 The same rule and presumption shall apply to joint deposits of money and evidence of credit.

 If one of the parties is validly married to another, his or her share in the co-ownership shall accrue to the absolute community or conjugal partnership existing in such valid marriage.
 If the party who acted in bad faith is not validly married to another, his or her shall be forfeited in the manner provided in the last paragraph of the preceding Article.

-The foregoing rules on forfeiture shall likewise apply even if both parties are in bad faith.
+The foregoing rules on forfeiture shall likewise apply even if both parties are in bad faith.”

 In the case of your Father, there was no mention that his cohabitation with his girlfriend was within the existence of his marriage with your mother, or outside of a dissolved marriage.
-If the situation is the former (within the existence of marriage to your mother, then the rule that governs is Article 148 of the FC, wherein the girlfriend is not entitled to anything if she acted in bad faith; or in case of the latter, which is governed by Article 147 of the FC wherein there is a presumption of joint effort on the properties they acquired, and that the girlfriend is entitled to half of the properties they acquired during their cohabitation.
+If the situation is the former (within the existence of marriage to your mother, then the rule that governs is Article 148 of the Family Code, wherein the girlfriend is not entitled to anything if she acted in bad faith; or in case of the latter, which is governed by Article 147 of the same code wherein there is a presumption of joint effort on the properties they acquired, and that the girlfriend is entitled to half of the properties they acquired during their cohabitation.

 Under Article 34 of the Family Code of the Philippines, it is stated that: